stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 published: false

 ---
-If you hear this from a CEO or CxO role, "Yes, our people are doing OKRs", you might want to short-the-stock and bet their OKR implementation will fail.
+If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock because their OKR implementation will most likely fail.

-To be successful, OKRs need to start with the CEO and leadership team.
+OKRs are brilliant for strategy execution.
+However, to be successful, OKRs need to start with the CEO and leadership team.

-Ironically, OKRs are not the starting point.
+Ironically, OKRs in themselves are not the starting point for successful implementation.
 Before adopting OKRs, the leadership team first need to be aligned on the strategy tree.

 ## implementing OKRs - start with the strategy tree